flattool/warehouse/README.md

 4. **Leftover Data Management:** 📁 Warehouse scans the user data folder to check for installed apps associated with the data.
 If none are found, it can delete the data or attempt to install a matching flatpak.

+5. **Manage Remotes:** 📦 Installed and enabled Flatpak remotes can be deleted, and new remotes can be added

 ![Alt text](screenshots.png)

 ## 💬 Get in Contact